-Your customer acquisitions cost (CAC) goes hand-in-hand with the impact of your customer retention rate.
-You should inform your investor about the amount of time it takes to sign new clients, how much manpower and other costs are devoted to customer acquisition and the amount of time it takes to recover your CAC.
+Customer acquisition cost (CAC) is one of the three customer acquisition metrics you need to be tracking.
+Your CAC goes hand-in-hand with the impact of your customer retention rate.
+You should inform your investors about the amount of time it takes to sign new clients, how much manpower and other costs are devoted to customer acquisition, and the amount of time it takes to recover your CAC.

 5. Days Sales Outstanding